Radio Televisyen Malaysia: 1946–1969: Early history

-Merger and expansion of Radio and TV operations, 1969 to 2001
+1969–2001: Merger and expansion of radio and television operations

-Radio and TV operations merged on 11 October 1969 as the new Angkasapuri headquarters was inaugurated.
+Radio and Television operations merged on 11 October 1969 as the new Angkasapuri headquarters was inaugurated.
 Thus Radio Malaysia and Televisyen Malaysia's identities merged to become Radio Televisyen Malaysia, abbreviated as RTM.
-A second TV station opened on 17 November in the same year as its rebranding.
+A second TV station, which was first mooted by then-Information and Broadcasting Minister, Senu Abdul Rahman, opened on 17 November in the same year as its rebranding.

 On 19 April 1971, Radio Malaysia's Malay language unit became the first radio station to broadcast 24 hours a day nationwide, thus becoming National Network (Rangkaian Nasional) in the process.
 On 5 November 1973, RTM launched a radio station named Radio Ibu Kota (Capital City Radio) specifically for the capital city of Kuala Lumpur.
 On 20 June 1975, Radio Malaysia's first Stereo FM format radio station went on the air, mainly broadcast pop music and initially focus on the Klang Valley area.
+On this same year, it subsumed operations of Sabah TV, an independent television broadcaster ran by Sabah's local state government through its Rangkaian Ketiga ("Third Network") connecting to Sarawak as well.

 By 31 August 1978, Voice of Malaysia had expanded its broadcast to include 5 other language services namely Thai (1 January 1972), Arab (1 November 1972), Tagalog (22 October 1973), Burmese and Malay.
-On 17 April 1995, an international Islamic service called Voice of Islam was added to the Voice of Malaysia network and broadcasts in English and Malay Languages.
+On 17 April 1995, an international Islamic service called Voice of Islam was added to the Voice of Malaysia network and broadcasts in English and Malay languages.
 All language services were transmitted from Kajang, Selangor, except for Tagalog service which was transmitted from Tuaran, Sabah.

+Radio Malaysia went off the air for a few days during the recent floods.

+In March 1972, RTM's television channels (known as TV Malaysia) premiered Drama Minggu Ini (This Week's Drama) – a weekly local 30-minute drama anthology and began airing monthly local hour-long dramas.
+In December 1972, RTM planned the start of the colour TV transition 1975, starting with foreign programmes, local programmes in colour by 1978 when colour television is extended to Sabah and Sarawak and to have TV2 in colour by 1980.

+On 1 January 1974, RTM integrated with Filem Negara Malaysia to provide "more effective service to the people".

+To smoothen the transition to colour television, RTM began producing documentaries in colour in mid-1978.
+RTM began transmission tests of colour television in early September 1978.
+The two outdoor broadcasting vans, imported from the United Kingdom, arrived in mid-September 1978.
+RTM would also air monthly live programmes in colour in 1979, aimed at a youth audience.